VittorioAccomazzi/snpsandme/README.md

 The application currently limits the analysis to the SNPs to the [Y Chromosome](https://en.wikipedia.org/wiki/Y_chromosome) (which you likely not have if you are female) and [Mitochondrial DNA](https://en.wikipedia.org/wiki/Mitochondrial_DNA), which you share with your sibling ad your mother, and grandmother.
 This limitation arbitrary simply because I’m interested in the genealogy, a display of the full genome will take simmplyu too long and it is nort practical for being done inn the browser.

 ### Privacy
 Privacy is an important feature when dealing with genomic information.
 This application is designed to completly respect your privacy.
 The applicaton **does not** upload, store or retain in any way your genome.
 Your genome will not leave your browser, and so your computer.
+The application however does leverage Google's Analytics to track the number of page access.